Supercharge Your Hypnotic Inductions

-That's it.
-After that, your subject is primed to work with you to go as deeply into trance as they want to, and your induction has a significantly higher chance of being easy and successful.
+After that, your subject is primed to work with you and go as deeply into trance as they want to.
+That means that your session has a significantly higher chance of being easy and successful.

 This one might seem like a no-brainer, but it is worth looking at.
 Whether by direct suggestion, or more subtle and permissive techniques, eliciting hypnotic phenomena is absolutely essential for a hypnosis induction to actually lead to ... well, hypnosis!

-You can review more about hypnotic phenomena in my blog post about it, "More Tips For A Successful Hypnotic Induction".
-For now, let's just review a quick list of a few popular signs of hypnosis.
+You can review more about hypnotic phenomena in my blog post about it.

-This is by no means a comprehensive list, but the signs of hypnosis listed above are common and fairly easy to induce and detect during an induction.
-That is what the hypnosis induction is all about - inducing trance, so that people are more able to align their subconscious and conscious minds to achieve the goal of the session.
+This is by no means a comprehensive list, but the signs of trance listed above are common and fairly easy to induce and detect during a session.
+That is what this initial phase of a session is all about - inducing trance, so that people are more able to align their subconscious and conscious minds to achieve the goal of the session.